Relax together, no alcohol needed.

-Whether you're at home or chilling at a mate’s place, you’re unlikely to offend anyone — but if you want to enjoy kava the island way, here are a few easy tips to keep it real.
+Whether you’re at home or hanging out at a mate’s place, you’re not going to offend anyone by drinking kava.
+And if you want to enjoy it the island way, here are a few easy tips to keep it real.

 This is us filling in the gaps.